Audrey Haine Daniels

 Mom was a true angel that lived on this earth for 94 years, 4 months and 2 days, and we are forever grateful to the Lord to have blessed our family with such a caring, wonderful mother -- a beautiful person in every way, a true saint.
 We look forward to sharing our Savior’s promise of eternal life in heaven with you, Mom.
 Oh the homecoming of a saint -- how beautiful!

-A Celebration of Life Service will be held at a later date at Olmsted Community Church, Olmsted Falls, Ohio.
+A Celebration of Life Service will be held in honor of both Austin and Audrey Daniels on Saturday, December 4, at 11:00 a.m. at Olmsted Community Church, 7853 Main Street, Olmsted Falls, OH 44138.

 Donations may be made to the AAGPBL Players Association by going to AAGPBL.org or mailing to AAGPBL Players Association, Treasurer, 17365 Westbrook Dr., Livonia, MI 48153 or to the Alzheimer's Association, https://act.alz.org/donate.